nlACh/clonoleaf/readme.md

 ## Code:
 The code for driving the LEDs is for the ESP-12S module!
 I am using the familiar Arduino core for programming it.
 So getting it ported will be relatively easy.
 Find it in the "code" directory.
 Use platformIO or the arduino IDE, whichever helps!
 The WS2812FX library has been used.
+Find it [here](https://github.com/kitesurfer1404/WS2812FX).

 I hope to keep the effects stock, as provided by its creator.
 Custom stuff will come later...

 ### More changes to code coming soon.
 Pull requests and suggestions are always welcome!